Presbycusis/Age-Related Hearing Loss

 - Turning up the volume on the television, radio, or music

 - Hard to distinguish the directionality of sound

 - More difficult to understand speech from women and children

 - Difficulty understanding speech when background noise is present (Groups of people).

-- Hyperacusis – A heightened sensitivity to loud and/or frequencies of sound.
+- Hyperacusis – A heightened sensitivity to loud and/or certain frequencies of sound.

-- Tinnitus – A ringing, buzzing, hissing or other sounds in the head or ear when no external sound is present
+- Tinnitus – A ringing, buzzing, hissing or other sound in the head or ear when no external sound is present

 Noise-Induced Hearing Loss

 Age-related hearing loss can be aggravated by exposure to environmental noise, whether encountered at work or at leisure (machinery, shooting, music, etc.) This is known as noise-induced hearing loss (NIHL) and is different from presbycusis.
 Another aggravating factor is exposure to ototoxic drugs and chemicals.

 With presbycusis, the discrimination or the ability to understand high-pitched speech is negatively affected.
 Overall people generally express a decreased ability to understand speech and is more noticeable understanding women’s and children’s (higher pitched) voices.
 The impact of presbycusis on one’s communication capabilities depends on the severity of the condition and the person with which we are communicating with.
 Older adults with presbycusis often exhibit associated symptoms of depression, social isolation, anxiety, frailty, and cognitive decline.